openregister/www.openregister.org/index.md

 <dt><a href="https://registers.cloudapps.digital/registers">Registers Dashboard</a></dt>
 <dd>The shape of the data in a register is developed with a custodian, and in response to public feedback.
 The history page for a register documents this process.</dd>
 <dd>Beta registers have a stable shape, and long term commitment to being kept and maintained by a custodian.</dd>
 <dd>Alpha registers may have limited content.
-Their shape may change as a result of working with the potential custodian and in response to wider feedback.
+Their shape may change as a result of working with the potential custodian and in response to wider feedback.</dd>
-Discovery are experimental, potential registers, which may not reach alpha.</dd>
+<dd>Discovery are experimental, potential registers, which may not reach alpha.</dd>
 </dl>

 ## Documentation